Vizzuality/cog_worker/sphinx_docs/source/index.rst

 - `rio-cogeo <https://cogeotiff.github.io/rio-cogeo/>`_ Cloud Optimized GeoTIFF (COG) creation and validation plugin for Rasterio.
 (Need to turn your data into COGs?)
 - `titiler <https://developmentseed.org/titiler>`_ - A modern dynamic tile server built on top of FastAPI and Rasterio/GDAL.
 (Need to serve COGs as tiles for a webmap?)
-- `stackstac <https://stackstac.readthedocs.io/en/latest/index.html>`_ - Easier cloud-native geoprocessing.
-(All your data have the same projection/scale?)
+- `stackstac <https://stackstac.readthedocs.io/>`_ - Easier cloud-native geoprocessing.
+(Leverage the full power of xarray and stac)

 Dependencies: